 General Data Protection Regulation (GDPR) Compliance

 Users may not upload any personal data that is protected by the General Data Protection Regulation (EU) 2016/679 (GDPR) which is a regulation in EU law on data protection and privacy for all individual citizens of the European Union (EU) and the European Economic Area (EEA).
-It also addresses the transfer of personal data outside the EU and EEA areas regardless of its location and the data subjects' citizenship—that is processing the personal information of data subjects inside the EEA.
+It also addresses the transfer of personal data outside the EU and EEA areas regardless of its location and the data subjects' citizenship—that is, processing the personal information of data subjects inside the EEA.
 For user account creation, CyVerse collects minimal required and optional personal data, including:

-ORCiD (a unique digital identifier)
+ORCiD (a unique digital identifier for researchers)

 In addition to CyVerse collecting personal data, there are other third-party applications in our cyberinfrastructure that are used in conjunction with your personal data.
 To date, these applications include: